Qumulo/docs/supermicro.md

 Replacement drives, including the on-site spare drives that you received with your original nodes, are provided without a drive carrier.
 When replacing a faulty drive, you must remove the existing drive from its carrier and then insert the new drive into the carriers.
 The drive carriers are toolless and don't require any screws.

-**Caution:** We strongly recommend having a Supermicro engineer perform on-site boot drive replacement.
+{% include caution.html content="We strongly recommend having a Supermicro engineer perform on-site boot drive replacement." %}

 1. Locate the drive that requires replacement using the drive bay mapping.